jake-goodman528/legal-tracker/README.md

 1. Visit `/updates` to see regulatory changes
 2. Filter by status (Recent, Upcoming, Proposed)
 3. Bookmark important updates for quick access
-4. Set reminders for critical deadlines

-#### **Setting Up Notifications**
-1. Go to `/notifications` to configure preferences
-2. Select locations and categories of interest
-3. Choose notification types (new updates, deadlines, weekly digest)
-4. Provide email address for notifications

 ### Administrative Interface